str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 > 2. **If your start and goal are the same then just return [].**
 > 3. The above are just to keep your results consistent with our test cases.
 > 4. You can access all the neighbors of a given node by calling `graph[node]`, or `graph.neighbors(node)` ONLY.
+> 5. You are not allowed to maintain a cache of the neighbors for any node.
+You need to use the above mentioned methods to get the neighbors.
-> 5. To measure your search performance, the `explorable_graph.py` provided keeps track of which nodes you have accessed in this way (this is referred to as the set of 'Explored' nodes).
+> 6. To measure your search performance, the `explorable_graph.py` provided keeps track of which nodes you have accessed in this way (this is referred to as the set of 'Explored' nodes).
 To retrieve the set of nodes you've explored in this way, call `graph.explored_nodes`.
 If you wish to perform multiple searches on the same graph instance, call `graph.reset_search()` to clear out the current set of 'Explored' nodes. **WARNING**, these functions are intended for debugging purposes only.
 Calls to these functions will fail on Gradescope.
-> 6. In BFS, because we are using unit edge weight, make sure you process the neighbors in alphabetical order.
+> 7. In BFS, because we are using unit edge weight, make sure you process the neighbors in alphabetical order.
 Because networkx uses dictionaries, the order that it returns the neighbors is not fixed.
 This can cause differences in the number of explored nodes from run to run.
 If you sort the neighbors alphabetically before processing them, you should return the same number of explored nodes each time.

 #### Warmup 3: Uniform-cost search